alexhunsley/tca-beam/README.md

 I've copied default settings to '/Users/alexhunsley/.beam-settings.toml'.
 Please edit this file with your favourite text editor.

+To go back to the defaults settings, just delete this file.
 ```

 To get help on command flags, run the command without parameters: